geek-kb/k8s_bouncer/README.md

-# Bouncer – Minimal Kubernetes Admission Webhook
+# k8s_Bouncer – Minimal Kubernetes Admission Webhook

-Bouncer is a lightweight admission webhook server for Kubernetes, implemented in Python using Flask.
+k8s_Bouncer is a lightweight admission webhook server for Kubernetes, implemented in Python using Flask.
 It is intended to be used with Kubernetes' `ImagePolicyWebhook` and `ValidatingAdmissionWebhook` admission plugins to validate or deny Kubernetes API requests based on custom logic.

 This project provides a simple example of how to build, deploy, and integrate a webhook server into a Kubernetes cluster with proper TLS and admission configurations.